For general information about the country profiles click here.

 - A 2009 World Bank report identifies several challenges for decentralization, including (World Bank, 2009):

-- Limited transparency and accountability in management of public resources at all levels of government, which is exacerbated by weak sanctions;
+- Limited transparency and accountability in the management of public resources at all levels of government, which is exacerbated by weak sanctions;

 - A low capacity of the civil service to implement government programs and the need for wide-ranging civil service reform;